Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/05_Address_Module.md

 ### Notes
 - Use `address_id: 0` to create a new address
 - Use existing `address_id` to update an address
-- City and state are auto-filled from pincode if not provided
+- City, state, and locality are auto-filled from pincode if not provided.
+The save response includes `locality_options` so you can prompt the user to pick the exact area (e.g., Whitefield, Koramangala, etc.)
 - Pincode must be exactly 6 digits
 - Address is required before adding items to cart